IgniteUI/igniteui-theming/sass/json/README.md

 }
 ```

-!!! note The array-like only supports simple values (strings and numbers).
+**NOTE**: The array-like only supports simple values (strings and numbers).
 You can't pass in an object block and expect to get a valid JSON.